 Undaunted, Sir C P Ramaswamy Aiyer began negotiating with Pakistan, Thailand and Burma for the supply of food grains to overcome the Indian embargo.
 Similarly, arrangements were made with the British and the Australians for the sale of copra and coconut oil products.

 While many in India were furious with Sir CP, he found a valuable supporter in Hindu Mahasabha leader Vinayak Damodar Savarkar, who was delighted at the establishment of a ‘Hindu Rashtra’.
-On 19th June 1947, Savarkar sent a telegram to Sir CP (quoted in the Hindu newspaper), in which he supported “the Maharaja and the far sighted and courageous decision to declare the independence of the Hindu state of Travancore”.
+Prof Itty Abraham in his paper quotes how on 19th June 1947, Savarkar sent a telegram to Sir CP (quoted in the Hindu newspaper), in which he supported “the Maharaja and the far-sighted and courageous decision to declare the independence of the Hindu state of Travancore”.
 He added that “The Nizam had declared his independence and other Muslim states are likely to do so.
 Hindu states bold enough to assert it have the same rights’ (Folder 63, roll 1405, C P Ramaswamy papers, National Archives of India).

 But while Travancore had all the infrastructure it needed to be independent, its problems were the same as in other states that had tried and failed – the support of the people.
 Most of Travancore’s population was in favour of joining India.
 The Travancore State Congress launched a massive agitation to put pressure on the Maharaja.
 Even the staunchly pro-Palace Nair Service Society (NSS) joined the agitation.